asthmacollaboratory/asthma-after-RI/README.md

 # asthma-after-RI
-Repository for the paper "*Differential asthma risk following respiratory infection in children from three minority populations*"
+Repository for the paper "*Differential asthma risk following respiratory infection in children from three minority populations.*"

 ## Analysis
-This repository contains all the analysis scripts needed to reproduce all results and figures in the paper "*Differential asthma risk following respiratory infection in children from three minority populations*" Specifically you will find the following:
+This repository contains all the analysis scripts needed to reproduce all results and figures in the paper "*Differential asthma risk following respiratory infection in children from three minority populations.*" Specifically you will find the following:

 ```
 asthma-after-RI